 At any given time, the CCPCR Rescue Shelter is “home” to 30 young girls, between the ages of 9 and 19, who are survivors of human trafficking, sexual exploitation and/or domestic violence.
 The girls often come from the rural areas and villages, and although their individual circumstances vary, the things they’ve gone through are beyond belief … certainly things no child should ever have to know about, let alone experience.

 Some were forced into prostitution as pre-teens.
 Others suffered abuse and violence from neighbors and relatives.
 Still others were actually bought and sold without knowing what was happening to them.

 But it’s amazing what a little love can do to turn a situation around.
 The girls often arrive very withdrawn and silent.
 But in a few short weeks, with lots of love and encouragement, they begin to talk and laugh and smile, and focus on their futures.
 It’s beautiful to see!
 At present most of the girls attend public school, plus receive a variety of vocational training options at the Shelter.
 Earlier this year one of the girls graduated from High School, and two more girls have just started their senior year.

-Over the past 7 years we at Family Care Cambodia have assisted the shelter by finding sponsors to help cover their monthly operational needs: rice, cooking gas, and salaries for English and computer teachers.
+In past years, we at Family Care Cambodia have assisted the shelter by finding sponsors to help cover their monthly operational needs: rice, cooking gas, and salaries for English and computer teachers.
 We also teach art therapy classes and help by channeling whatever extra funds we can come up with toward maintenance and special improvements as often as we can.